ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/widgets/custom-component.md

 This field is used to add a React code for your custom component.
 The packages for the custom component can be imported from [Skypack](https://www.skypack.dev/) or [esm](https://esm.sh/).
 For example, to import `React` package into the custom component it can be imported as `import React from 'https://cdn.skypack.dev/react'`.

-Tooljet provides 3 props to interact with the app: `data`, `updateData` and `runQuery`.
+ToolJet provides 3 props to interact with the app: `data`, `updateData` and `runQuery`.

-- `data` is a shared object between custom component and Tooljet app.
+- `data` is a shared object between custom component and ToolJet app.
 - `updateData` is a function which accepts a single object used to update the data passed to the custom component.
 - `runQuery` is a function which accepts a query name as a string used to run the query from the custom component.